circonus-labs/terraform-provider-circonus/website/docs/d/account.html.markdown

 * `owner` - The Circonus ID of the user who owns this account.

-* `state_prov` - The state or province of the address associated with the account.
+* `state` - The state or province of the address associated with the account.

 * `timezone` - The timezone that events will be displayed in the web interface for this account.